The SYZ mirror symmetry conjecture for del Pezzo surfaces and rational elliptic surfaces: Moduli of Ricci-flat metrics and applications

+\end{proof} \begin{rk} It is likely that the argument above can be generalized to the complement of other singular fibres in a rational elliptic surfaces.
+In particular, this may give a different proof of Torelli theorem of gravitational instantons of type $ALG,ALG^*$ by Chen-Viaclovsky-Zhang \cite{CVZ2}.
+However, determining exactly the relevant decay rates, and whether these decay rates are compatible with the action of the group of local sections on the space of semi-flat metrics would likely require a case-by-case analysis similar to that carried out in Section~\ref{sec: semiflatmet}. \end{rk}

 In \cite{TY}, Tian-Yau developed a robust technique for constructing complete Ricci-flat metrics on non-compact K\"ahler manifolds with trivial canonical bundle.
 The authors mention \cite[p.
 579]{TY} that the uniqueness of such metrics is likely related to the automorphism group of the manifold.
-The following proposition confirms this expectation.
+The following proposition confirms this expectation in the present setting.